Generalized Whitney formulas for broken circuits in ambigraphs and matroids: ***

 \section{***}

-The purpose of this note is to demonstrate several generalizations of Whitney's theorem \cite{BlaSag86} -- a classical formula for the chromatic polynomial of a graph.
-The directions in which we generalize this formula are the following:
+The purpose of this paper is to demonstrate several generalizations of Whitney's Broken-Circuit theorem \cite[\S 7]{Whitne32} -- a classical formula for the chromatic polynomial of a graph $\left( V,E\right) $ as an alternating sum over subsets of $E$ that contain no broken circuits.
+We shall generalize this formula in the following directions:

-\begin{itemize} \item Instead of summing over the sets which contain no broken circuits, we can sum over the sets which are \textquotedblleft$\mathfrak{K}$ -free\textquotedblright\ (i.e., contain no element of $\mathfrak{K}$ as a subset), where $\mathfrak{K}$ is some fixed set of broken circuits (in particular, $\mathfrak{K}$ can be $\varnothing$, yielding another well-known formula for the chromatic polynomial).
+\begin{itemize} \item Instead of summing over the sets that contain no broken circuits, we can sum over the sets that are \textquotedblleft$\mathfrak{K}$ -free\textquotedblright\ (i.e., contain no element of $\mathfrak{K}$ as a subset), where $\mathfrak{K}$ is some fixed set of broken circuits (in particular, $\mathfrak{K}$ can be $\varnothing$, yielding another well-known formula for the chromatic polynomial).
+In other words, instead of excluding all broken circuits, we can choose to exclude any given set of broken circuits.

+This generalization has already been proposed by Dohmen and Trinks in \cite[\S 3.1]{DohTri14}; however, we give a new and self-contained proof that does not rely on Whitney's original formula.

-\item Even more generally, instead of summing over $\mathfrak{K}$-free subsets, we can make a weighted sum over all subsets, where the weight depends on the broken circuits contained in the subset.
+\item Even more generally, instead of summing over $\mathfrak{K}$-free subsets, we can form a weighted sum over all subsets, where the weight depends on the broken circuits contained in the subset.